 We also awarded extra points to ankle weights that come in a wide range of weights as opposed to just 1-2 choices, as well as ankle weights that allow for weight adjustments and increments within a single pair.
 All of this is what led us to the rankings above.

 An alternative to other heavy-duty strength training tools like barbells and dumbbells, ankle weights often appear in workout routines for building glute and hip strength.
 But they also can aid in a more clinical sense as well, like improving walking gait and balance in older adults.
 And because they’re so light and easy to transport or stow, ankle weights are perfect for home workouts that don’t require a ton of equipment.

 When shopping for ankle weights, some factors to consider are comfort, weight and what kind of activity is being completed.
 There are many differently weighted options out there that can be chosen according to your fitness level.

-We’ve listed seven of the best ankle weights available right now, as well as five of the best ankle weight exercises to help you target different muscle groups.
 If you’re looking to make your home workouts more intense, it’s time to invest in a pair of ankle weights.

 1. Superman Exercise

 Superman holds are deceptively tough and great for engaging your core and lower back.
 Though they’re traditionally performed with only your body weight, a set of ankle weights (or two, if you want to strap them onto your ankles and wrists), will add an extra challenge.
 To perform the superman exercise, lie on your stomach with your arms extended above your head.
 Lift your arms and legs off the ground as far as you can.
 You should feel your lower back and glutes engage to support the movement.
 Hold for 30 seconds, then rest before repeating.